VisalakshiNedunuri/VisalakshiNedunuri/README.md

 ## 🚀 About Me
 - 🎓 B.Tech CSE Graduate in **Computer Science and Engineering**.
-- 📊 Passionate about **Data Analytics, Full-stack Development (Django and JavaScript-focused) and Artificial Intelligence and Machine Learning**.
+- 📊 Passionate about **Data Analytics, Full-stack Development (Django and JavaScript-focused) , Artificial Intelligence and Machine Learning**.
 - 🌱 Currently learning: **Data Analysis with Python & SQL**, Backend Development and PowerBI
 - 🎯 Goal: To become a **Data Analyst & Full Stack Developer**.